Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Ring learning with errors: problems, cryptosystem and key exchange

-\begin{prop}The PLWE cryptosystem is correct (i.e. decryption undoes encryption) and pseudorandom. \end{prop} \begin{proof} For correctness, notice that for the chosen values of $\alpha$, $q$ and $n$, with arbitrarily large probability, the value $er+e_2-e_1s$ will have magnitude less than $3\log(n)q/n<q/4$, so the bits of $z$ can be recovered by dividing $v-us$ by $\lfloor q/2 \rfloor$, dismissing the reminder, and decrypting, bit by bit, to this quotient.
+\begin{prop}The PLWE cryptosystem is correct (i.e. decryption undoes encryption) and pseudorandom. \end{prop} \begin{proof} For correctness, notice that for the chosen values of $\alpha$, $q$ and $n$, with arbitrarily large probability, the absolute values of the coefficients of $er+e_2-e_1s$ will be below $6\sqrt{log(n)/\sqrt{n}}<q/4$, so each bit of $z$ can be recovered by checking if its position in $v-us$ is less than $\lfloor q/4 \rfloor$, in which case, we decrypt it as $0$, and otherwise as $1$, as in the LWE scheme.

 For pseudorandomness, first note that RLWE samples are pseudorandom even when $s$ is sampled from $\chi_{\alpha}$, by a transformation to the Hermite normal form.
-Therefore, public keys $(a,b)$ are pseudorandom and we can replace them by a uniform pair in $R_q^2$.
+Therefore, public keys $(a,b)$ are pseudorandom and we can replace them by a uniform pair in $\mathcal{O}\times\mathbb{T}_f$.
 The observations of a passive adversary are $(a,u)$ and $(b,v)$ which are also pseudorandom, since $r$ is also sampled from $\chi_{\alpha}$. \end{proof}

+\begin{example}For around 100 bits security, current implementations use a parameter set with number field degree $n=256$, a 13-bit prime modulus $q$ and a narrow discrete Gaussian distribution with diagonal entries upper-bounded by 4.5. \end{example}